European shares hit by Chinese data, miners slump

 * Basic resources stocks hardest hit

-LONDON, Sept 1 (Reuters) - European equities fell sharply on Tuesday, with miners slumping after weak manufacturing data from China renewed concerns for the economic health of the world’s biggest metals consuming country.
+LONDON, Sept 1 (Reuters) - European equities fell sharply on Tuesday, with miners slumping after weak manufacturing data from China again raised concerns over the economic health of the world’s biggest metals consuming country.

-The FTSEurofirst 300 index of top European shares ended 2.8 percent lower at 1,392.57 points, with basic resources stocks plummeting 5.6 percent, making them the top sectoral losers.
+The FTSEurofirst 300 index of top European shares was down 2.9 percent at 1,390.50 points by 1428 GMT, with basic resources stocks plummeting 5.6 percent, making them the top sectoral losers.

 “Sentiment is very fragile.
 We are seeing a confirmation of the slowdown in China,” Lorne Baring, managing director of B Capital Wealth Management, said.